lildude/micropub-github-pages/README.md

 ## License

-Micropub to GitHub Pages is licensed under the MIT License - see the LICENSE.md file for details
+Micropub to GitHub Pages is licensed under the MIT License.

+---

+### TODOs

+- [ ] Determine pages branch via API or use override if using repo but not Pages
+- [ ] Add integration tests from micropub.rocks
+- [ ] Use GitHub App for access instead of PAT